erick-m-lean-analytics/Operations-Analytics-Portfolio/README.md

 # Operations-Analytics-Portfolio
 ## Featured Projects
 ### Project 1.
-Digitising JIT Resource Planning & Routing Optimisation
+Automated JIT Logistics & Routing Optimisation
+## Industrial Engineering | Operations Research | Python ##

 **Project Overview**

-This project digitises the complex manual planning process used for parts delivery in high-precision manufacturing.
-By translating Industrial Engineering logic into Python code, I built a tool that calculates the exact number of delivery resources needed and generates a precise schedule to maintain Just-In-Time (JIT) flow.
+This project digitises the complex manual planning process used for Just-In-Time (JIT) parts delivery in high-precision manufacturing.
+By translating Toyota-style Industrial Engineering (IE) logic into a Python-based optimisation engine, I developed a tool that determines the optimal fleet size and generates precise delivery schedules to maintain synchronised flow.

-The tool is designed to automate the standard planning steps for designing a parts delivery system in a car manufacturing plant: ensuring parts arrive exactly when needed while managing physical floor constraints such as one-way aisles and limited lineside space.

-Although it was designed for high-volume manufacturing, the logic is industry-agnostic and can be applied to any operation that requires synchronised logistics, such as mining supply chains, large-scale warehousing, or regional land logistics.

-**Problem Statement (Operational Planning)**
-In a high-volume environment, planning delivery routes manually is prone to error.
-If deliveries are unsynchronised, two major issues occur:

-- Traffic Congestion: Too many vehicles are hitting the same one-way aisles at once, causing delays.
-- Inventory Imbalance: Too much stock at the assembly line (overflow) or too much at the warehouse (blocking flow).
+While modelled on automotive assembly line constraints, specifically the balance between Takt Time and lineside space, the underlying logic is industry-agnostic.
+It is designed to optimise high-frequency internal micro-logistics: the time-critical delivery cycles required to feed continuous production or extraction processes in mining, large-scale warehousing, and regional supply chains."

+**Problem Statement (Operational Planning Bottleneck)** In high-volume JIT environments, designing synchronised routes that minimise operational cost is a highly iterative and time-intensive process.
+Because a planner must manually simulate the dynamic interactions between Takt Time, container volumes, and physical path constraints, even minor changes to production variables require a total recalculation of the logistics network.

+Without the computational speed of a digital optimisation tool, the planning lead time is significantly prolonged.
+This delay limits the operation's ability to respond to real-time changes and increases the risk of:
+- Traffic Congestion: Difficulty in precisely phasing vehicle departures to avoid simultaneous arrivals in unidirectional (one-way) aisles.
+- Inventory Imbalance: The challenge of perfectly aligning replenishment cycles with consumption rates, leading to lineside overflows or critical stock-outs.

 **Key Objectives**
+- Resource Optimisation: Determine the fewest number of drivers/vehicles required to meet the production beat (Takt Time).
 - Synchronised Release: Time the departure of each delivery to prevent "traffic jams" in unidirectional paths.
 - Inventory Minimisation: Maintain the minimum stock at both the warehouse and the lineside to support continuous flow.
-- Resource Optimisation: Determine the fewest number of drivers/vehicles required to meet the production beat (Takt Time).
 - Path Constraints: If delivering in a unidirectional path, strictly follow one-way traffic rules.

-**Methodology**
-- Network Mapping (NetworkX): I mapped the facility as a "Directed Graph."
-This allowed the program to recognise that moving from Point A to B might be a short distance, but the return from B to A must follow a specific one-way loop.
-- Automated Logic (OR-Tools): I translated manual "expert" rules into mathematical constraints:

-  Capacity: How much can one vehicle carry?
-  Parts unloading cycle times: How long does it take to unload the parts onto lineside flow racks

-  Timing: When must the vehicle leave to arrive at the exact moment stock runs low? -

-  Spacing: How many seconds must be between vehicle releases to avoid congestion in the aisles? - This is used to set a timetable of delivery to follow

-Schedule Generation: The tool outputs a "Logistics Timetable" that tells operators exactly what to load, when to leave, and which path to take.

    - [View Project](./projects/assembly-line-delivery-routing/README.md)